Chinese Art Appraisal

 Can You Appraise My Art Work for Free?

 No professional can work for free.
-Like other professions, art appraisal requires years of education, decades of experience and a set of special skills, and each appraisal assignment takes time for study, research, market analysis, and writing.
-Therefore, you need to pay for good professional advice.
+Like other professions, art appraisers with years of education, decades of experience and a set of special skills can not work for free.
+A good art appraiser needs to be compensated for her expertise and time because ach appraisal assignment takes time for study, research, market analysis, and writing.
+All these requires special training, expertise and skills.
+Therefore, paying for good professional services is your obligation unless you are interested in playing the "guessing game" with a less qualified art appraiser.

-Our Preview service reflects our efforts on proving affordable services to art owners prior to commissioning a full appraisal.
-It is a practical, cost-effective approach to engage the services of a professional appraiser, since not every piece of property merits a full appraisal.
-Our preview comments identify the origin of your art work or artist, date of creation, quality, marketability, or suitability for appraisal.
-Our preview aims to help you make an informed decision at the minimum cost.
+The Preview My Artwork service offered by Dr. Yang wishes to make the elite art consultation and appraisal services affordable for the general public.
+Because commissioning a full appraisal is expensive.
+A preview is a practical, cost-effective approach to receive some professional guidance on the suitability of an art work for appraisal prior to investing in an appraisal.
+Not every piece of artwork merits a full appraisal.
+Dr. Yang's preview comments identify the origin of your art work or artist, date of creation, quality, marketability, or suitability for appraisal, allowing you to make an informed decision at the minimum cost.

 May I Pay You after I Sell My Art Work?

 Paying a professional for his or her time and expertise is the right thing to do.
 Most appraisal assignments divide the payment into two parts: retainer and final payment, which giving your some control of the appraisal project.
 However, no professionals can afford to working on a project without a retainer, an indicator of the client's sincerity.
-Moreover, how to receive payment is an ethical issue, since professional appraisers are not allowed to receive payment from the sale of the art work we appraise due or percentage of the sales proceeds due to our concerns about the conflict of interest.
+Moreover, how to receive payment is an ethical issue, since professional appraisers are not allowed to receive payment from the proceeds of selling the art work in question or percentage of the sales proceeds due to concerns about the conflict of interest.
 Professional art appraisers do not premise our livelihood on the outcome of any particular sale--this would compromise the very independence from market forces on which the profession depends.
-You need to pay a professional to help you achieve your goals.
+In short, you need to pay a professional for her quality profesisonal services.

 Do You Offer Discounts on Art Appraisals If I Have More Art Objects for Appraisal?

 The appraisal cost is determined by the scope of work necessary to complete the assignment that meets your need.
-We are efficient and cost-concious art professionals.
-While making an appraisal proposal, we do our best to offer the best option to our clients without compromising the quality of services.
+Dr. Yang is efficient and cost-concious art appraiser.
+While making an appraisal cost estimate, she does her best to offer the best deal to her clients without compromising the quality of her services.

 What Methods of Payment Do You Accept?

-For most appraisal assignment, we prefer a certified check or money order made out to WEI YANG ART, LLC, and mail to: 274 Nassau Street, Princeton, NJ 08540.
-For previews, please make payment to: contact@weiyangart.com via PayPal.
+For most appraisal assignment, Dr. Yang prefer a certified check or money order made out to "Wei Yang" and mail to: 274 Nassau Street, Princeton, NJ 08540.
+For previews, please make payment to: contact@weiyangart.com via PayPal or Zelle.
 If you are an international client, a bank wire transfer is recommended.
 Please Contact Us for our bank information.

 Return to FAQ (Part I)